 We classify our tours as either Local or Epic.
-Our Local tours are open to all levels of cyclist since the routes we choose can accommodate non cyclists as well as offering a challenge to stronger riders who can do the daily extra loops on offer.
+Our Local tours are open to all levels of cyclist since the routes we choose can accommodate non-cyclists as well as offering a challenge to stronger riders who can do the daily extra routes on offer.
 Epic tours, on the other hand, are more geared towards riding longer distances and taking on more challenging terrain.
-The frequent changing of hotels and ‘expedition’ focus of these tours makes them less suited to the novice cyclist.
+The frequent changing of hotels and the ‘expedition’ focus of these tours makes them less suited to the novice cyclist.

 Distance: 30-50km (18-30miles)

 Time in the saddle: 1-3 hours

 Distance: 50 -70km (30-45miles)